Kaajal32/Azure-Active-Directory/README.md

 <img src = "images/1.png" height = 400, width = 500>
 2. Created a new Virtual Machine to install Windows 10 Pro operating system using the Resources: labgroup.
 Virtual Machine Name: labvm
 <img src = "images/2.1.png" height = 400, width = 500> <img src = "images/2.1.png" height = 400, width = 500> <img src = "images/2.2.png" height = 400, width = 500> <img src = "images/2.3.png" height = 400, width = 500> <img src = "images/2.4.png" height = 400, width = 500>
+3. Here, if you look at our inbound rule you can see that that inbound RDP traffic is allowed from any source to any destination.
+RDP is necessary to access our VM.
+However, with this current setting, anyone who obtains our public IP (which can be possibly be obtained via network scan) can potentially connect to the VM as this is public public-facing which makes VM vulerable to brute force or password spray attack.
+So, in Microsoft Azure Sentinel, we enabled all the plans for

 <h2>Part 2: Getting Data into Sentinel </h2>
 <h2>Part 3: Generating Security Events </h2>